nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Rendering attributes with `:attr` { #attr }
 Attr directive renders a DOM attribute for each property in an object.
-So following components:
+So the following components:

 ```
 <p :attr="data">